-- A. Individuals represented by attorneys in traffic, criminal, DUI, OV, conservation, and juvenile cases do not have to appear in court unless a judge orders them to be present. - B. If you are unable to appear because any of the restrictions cited in this Order, please notify the Macoupin County Circuit Clerk at (217) 854-3211 before your court date. - C. Have your witnesses check in with court security as they enter on the ground floor of the Courthouse for further instructions. - D. Court participants requiring special assistance to conduct official business will be permitted entrance with their personal assistant. - E. Unless medically intolerant, face coverings (masks over nose and mouth) are required for all persons entering the courthouse and each person may be questioned regarding any COVID-19 issues and will be required to have their temperature taken with a digital, no-contact thermometer, an identification check (to assist with possible contact tracing if necessary), required use of hand sanitizer, and/or written or verbal questionnaire, and may be asked these questions:
+- A. Individuals represented by attorneys in traffic, criminal, DUI, OV, conservation, and juvenile cases do not have to appear in court unless a judge orders them to be present. - B. If you are unable to appear because any of the restrictions cited in this Order, please notify the Macoupin County Circuit Clerk at (217) 854-3211 before your court date. - C. Have your witnesses check in with court security as they enter on the ground floor of the Courthouse for further instructions. - D. Court participants requiring special assistance to conduct official business will be permitted entrance with their personal assistant. - E. Any person who has received both shots of Pfizer or Moderna COVID-19 vaccines, or who has been administered one shot of the Johnson & Johnson COVID-19 vaccine, and who has surpassed 14 days from the date of their final shot, shall be deemed to be fully vaccinated and shall be exempt from the facial covering requirements otherwise imposed by Macoupin County Administrative Order 2021-02.
+All other entrants to the Macoupin County Courthouse who do not fall within a recognized exemption shall continue to wear facial coverings to gain entry to the Macoupin County Courthouse and continue to properly wear facial coverings, at all times while remaining within the building when social distancing is not possible.
+Failure to comply with this safety measure may result in denied access to, or removal from, the Macoupin County Courthouse.
+Nothing in this Administrative Order prevents any person, whether fully vaccinated or not, from continuing to wear facial coverings should any individual choose to do so to prevent further risk of infection.
+Unless medically intolerant, face coverings (masks over nose and mouth)

+are required for all non-exempted persons entering the courthouse and each person may be questioned regarding any COVID-19 issues and may be required to have their temperature taken with a digital, no-contact thermometer, an identification check (to assist with possible contact tracing if necessary), required use of hand sanitizer, and/or written or verbal questionnaire, and may be asked these questions: